 To save searches and create alerts in PubMed, you must first create an account.

-*NLM is changing the way you need to log into NCBI in 2021.
+*NLM changed the way you need to log into NCBI in 2021.
 Information and updates can be found in NCBI Insights.

 If you would like to practice comprehensive searching in PubMed, use the links below to access PubMed, and the three worksheets to achieve steps within the search process.
 See also the National Library of Medicine's Training Module on Using PubMed in Evidence-Based Practice.